-- Small market share and concentrated business base: Given that the bank predominantly focuses on residential lending, BOQ's earnings are sound, with net interest income accounting for nearly 90% of operating revenues.
-Despite BOQ's sound and defendable business base, its market share is quite small at just over 2% of system assets.
-The bank also has a relatively higher cost-to-income ratio (of 55.7% as of 31 August 2022) compared to its peers.
-These factors can leave the bank and its business volumes susceptible to competitive and margin (profitability) pressures, which are unlikely to moderate in the near term.
-The performance of BOQ's niche segments, including BOQ Finance (asset finance), BOQ Specialist (banking services to medical, dental, veterinary and accounting professionals), and Virgin Money, have performed relatively well in recent periods, providing some margin offset.
-However, given mortgage lending accounts for 78% of its lending base, the bank is likely to remain susceptible to volume and margin pressures while system credit growth remains modest. - Funding profile susceptible to competitive pressure: Customer deposits make-up the majority of BOQ's funding profile.
-The four major banks in Australia hold a dominant market position, and should they choose or are forced to compete more aggressively for customer deposits, it leaves smaller banks like BOQ, vulnerable.
+- Small market share and concentrated business base: Although Bendigo has a sound and defendable business model, its market share is quite small at around 2% of system assets.
+At the same time, the bank has a reasonably high reliance on third-party channels (brokers) to generate new loans at around 40%, although its reliance is toward the lower-end of system averages.
+These factors can leave the bank and its business volumes susceptible to competitive and margin (profitability) pressures. - Funding profile susceptible to competitive pressure: Customer deposits make-up the majority of Bendigo's funding profile.
+The four major banks in Australia hold a dominant market position, and should they choose or are forced to compete more aggressively for customer deposits, it leaves smaller banks like Bendigo, vulnerable.